earthbound19/Ansible_for_Spotify/README.md

 - multiple playlist definitions and associated playlist manipulation hotkeys?

 # WISH LIST (backlog)
+- Option to split music found by other artists into other discography playlists when building discography playlist(s)?
 - A local synced database to do some of the following (and potentially other things) much faster Playlist building by advanced control / recommendation / parametric control, for example:
 - Find every instance of a song in your library (in every playlists, at the custom sort position it is in), and swap it with with another song.
 Use cases: updating one performance of a standard work (or "classic") for another, or swapping a single for an album track of the same song